cheekayc/P8105_HW6_cc4778/HW6.md

     ## Multiple R-squared:   0.24,  Adjusted R-squared:  0.2393
     ## F-statistic: 342.3 on 4 and 4337 DF,  p-value: < 2.2e-16

+The adjusted $R^2$ for this hypothetical model is 0.24.
+About 24% of the variance in baby’s birthweight can be explained by its linear relationship with the four selected variables.

+Then, I made a plot of model residuals against fitted values:

 ``` r
 hypo_add =
   hypo_df %>%